hypo69/hypo/docs/gemini/consultant/ru/scenario/header.md

     """
     Finds the root directory of the project.

-    :param marker_files: List of files/directories to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: If no marker files are found.
-    :returns: Path to the root directory.
+    :return: Path to the project root.
+    :rtype: pathlib.Path
     """
-    current_path = Path(__file__).resolve().parent
+    current_path: Path = Path(__file__).resolve().parent
     project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):